 We juggle a lot as mothers.
 We juggle cleaning, cooking, teaching, and organizing.
 Some mothers work outside the home – adding a new dimension to the juggling.
 (I have always had a great respect for working-mothers!)
 When do we have time for joy?
 We talk about joy being something we feel, but it is not a feeling.
 It takes practice to have joy.
 It takes work.

-Out of the Grey’s song “Joy” describes how elusive joy can be.
+One of my favorite songs called “Joy” describes how elusive joy can be.

 I’m sure I’ve seen it many times